khargreaves/wildberrywood-web/little-explorers.md

 ## How much?

+Our pilot session on Monday 18th March will be free of charge!

-£5 per child over 1 year.
+Following sessions will be charged at £5 per child over 1 year.

 Get 6 sessions for the price of 5 with our pre-pay flexi card.
 Fill out the [sign up form](https://goo.gl/forms/UmXTaIS859GcpKzI2) to take advantage of this offer.